magowiz/devildex/README.md

 It's designed for developers who want quick, offline access to the documentation of the libraries they use every day.

+The name 'DevilDex' stems from a conceptual fusion reflecting its core mission: to be the **Developer Index**.

+And have you seen the friendly little devil in the logo?
+Isn't it cute?

 ## Key Features

 -   **Project Scanning**: Automatically scans your Python projects (`pyproject.toml`, `requirements.txt`) to find all their dependencies.